Geeks in Phoenix

 What you can do with an ISO file

-Have you ever downloaded an ISO file and did not know what to do with it?
+Have you ever downloaded an ISO file and wondered what to do with it?
 More and more software companies are now distributing their software using ISO files.
 Here is what you can do with an ISO file.

 What you can do with an ISO file

-Nowadays, it seems like everyone is starting to use ISO files for distributing software.
-ISO files are just an image of a CD or DVD.
-You commonly see them used to deliver bootable software.
+Nowadays, every company seems to be using ISO files to distribute software.
+ISO files are just images of a CD or DVD.
+They are commonly used to deliver bootable software.

-Now really quick, ISO stands for International Organization for Standardization.
+Now, really quickly, ISO stands for International Organization for Standardization.
 They have a set standard (ISO 9660) for the file system used for optical disks (CD, DVD, BD, etc.).

-Even Microsoft is now using ISO files for distributing Windows.
-If you download Windows 7, Windows 8.1, Windows 10, or Windows 11 from Microsoft, you will get the option of downloading an ISO file.
+Even Microsoft has started using ISO files to distribute its software.
+If you download Windows 11 or Windows 10, you will have the option of downloading an ISO file.

-But once you download the ISO file, what can you do with it?
-If you are running Windows 7, Windows 8.1, Windows 10, or Windows 11, you have three (3) options; mount it as a virtual optical drive, burn it to a disk or create a bootable USB drive.
+But what do you do with the ISO file once you have downloaded it?
+If you are running Windows 11, Windows 10, Windows 8.1, or Windows 7, you have three (3) options: mount it as a virtual drive, burn it to a disk, or create a bootable USB drive.

 You can also create ISO image files.
 For more information, check out How to create ISO files from your software disks.